How to handle Ecommerce Returns in 2026

 Look into all your previous returns.
 If you don't have that data yet, start structuring it.
 Put it in a spreadsheet or even better get a tool like Claimlane, that does it automatically for you.

-Once you've analyzed your ecommerce returns, try to spot trends.
-Perhaps the 5-10 products of the most returned items are 80% of your total returns.
+Once you've analysed your ecommerce returns, look for trends.
+Often, 5–10 products account for 80% of total returns.

 What to do?